The Emergence of the Chief, 2005

 About the Artist

-Dave McGary is from Wyoming and works out of New Mexico.
+Dave McGary (1958-2013) was from Wyoming and worked out of New Mexico.
 He is considered the Master of Realism depicting Native American Indians.
-He has major pieces in the United States Capitol Rotunda and the Wyoming State Capitol.
+Major pieces are found in the United States Capitol Rotunda and the Wyoming State Capitol.

 Location: Quadrangle, Richard J. Renaud Science Complex and Communication Studies and Journalism Building.